-2.1 A graph spanning tree algorithm and its intuition
+2.1 A Graph Spanning Tree Algorithm and its Intuition

-We introduce verification in FCSL by informally explaining a fine-grained concurrent program for computing in place a spanning tree of a binary directed graph [Hobor and Villard 2013; Raad et al. 2014].
-The recursive procedure span (Figure 1) takes an argument x, which is pointer to a node in the graph, and constructs the spanning tree rooted in x by traversing the graph and removing redundant edges.
+The recursive procedure span (Figure 1) takes an argument x, which is a pointer to a node in the graph, and constructs the spanning tree rooted in x by traversing the graph and removing redundant edges.
 The graph is implemented as a memory region where each pointer's target value is a triple.
 The triple's first component is a bit m indicating whether the node is marked; the second and third components are pointers to the node's left and right successors, or null if a successor doesn't exist.